Bound, antibound and resonance two-photon states in chiral waveguide QED: Introduction

-We demonstrate that for general values of $0<\varphi<\pi $ and $0<\xi<1$, there exist distinct non-increasing-in-time nontrivial solutions for the relative motion of the photon pair for each center-of-mass wavevector $K$ with complex eigenfrequencies $\omega(K)$, $\Im\omega(K)\le 0$, in addition to the usual continuum of scattering states.
+We demonstrate that for general values of $0<\varphi<\pi $ and $0<\xi<1$, in addition to the usual continuum of scattering states, there exist distinct non-increasing-in-time nontrivial solutions for the relative motion of the photon pair for each center-of-mass wavevector $K$ with complex eigenfrequencies $\omega(K)$, $\Im\omega(K)\le 0$.
 These solutions encompass bound, antibound, and resonance states.
 The real part of the spectrum turns out to be gapless as long as the structure is chiral: for any $\widetilde\omega$ there exists a real value $ K$ so that $\Re \omega(K)=\widetilde\omega$.
 In addition to the numerical calculations, we present analytical answers, describing all four solutions for the limiting values of $K\to 0,\pm \omega_0/c,2\pi\pm \omega_0/c,2\pi,\ldots$

+Our results provide rigorous foundation behind the formation of edge-localized bound states in the finite chiral structure.
+In our previous work \cite{Shi_2025}, it has been found that the bound photon states concentrate at the edge of the finite chiral structure, which is the essence of the non-Hermitian skin effect (NHSE)~\cite{Yao2018, Bergholtz2021}.
+This has been interpreted as a result of directional dissociation of bound photon pairs inside the continuum --- the pairs can propagate to the left, while those propagating to the right dissociate.
+Instead of directly solving for the resonance states, we proposed in Ref.~\cite{Shi_2025} a phenomenological dispersion model inside the continuum to explain this effect.
+Now we can use rigorous resonant-state dispersion, rather than a phenomenological model.
+This allows us, in particular, to understand the puzzling finding of Ref.~\cite{Shi_2025}, that for atoms preferentially emitting to the right, $\gamma_\to>\gamma_\leftarrow$, the bound state is concentrated at the left edge, and vice versa.

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:model} we outline our calculation approach for the relative motion of the two photons.
 We generalize the method from Ref.~\cite{Poddubny2019quasiflat} and show that the infinite-range coupling chiral waveguide QED model is in fact a tight-binding model with second-nearest-neighbor couplings in disguise.
-The formation of bound, antibound and resonance states is then akin to edge-state formation in the usual solid-state setup.
+The formation of bound and scattering states is then akin to edge-state formation in the usual solid-state setup.
 Next, in Sec.~\ref{sec:results} we discuss the results of numerical and analytical calculations.
-We start with recalling known results for a fully chiral case\cite{Calajo2022} and then consider an arbitrary value of the chirality parameter.
+We start with recalling known results for a fully chiral case\cite{Calajo2022} in Sec.~\ref{sec:chiral} and then consider an arbitrary value of the chirality parameter in Sec.~\ref{sec:gen}.
+Section~\ref{sec:NHSE} discusses finite-size array and provides the connection of our results to the non-Hermitian skin effect.
 The main results are summarized in Sec.~\ref{sec:summary}.
 Auxiliary derivations are given in the Appendices.